InsightEdge/insightedge-geo-demo/README.md

-# Real-time Spatial Analytics with InsightEdge Spark: Taxi Price Surge Use Case
+# Real-time Spatial Analytics with InsightEdge Spark:

+# Taxi Price Surge Use Case

 ## Overview

-In this demo we will create an application that runs real-time analytics on a streaming geospatial data.
+In this demo we will create an application that runs real-time analytics on streaming geospatial data.

 We take a fundamental **supply and demand** economic model of price determination in a market.
 We will compute price in real-time based on the current supply and demand.